-Presentation (CLO1, CLO2, CLO4, CLO5)
+Policy Presentation (CLO1, CLO2, CLO4)

-Individually or in groups of up 3, you will sign up to present on a current issue in criminal justice by completing a series of tasks, including: (1) discussing the issue (2), discussing 2 applicable criminological theories in depth, (3) applying those criminological theory to issue, (4) provide policy recommendations based on your theory, and (5) generating discussion questions.
-Each member of the group must participate actively in the presentation, and your presentation must be cohesive.
+Individually or in groups of up to three (3), you will sign up to present a topic related to human trafficking & modern-day slavery by completing a series of tasks, including: (1) summarizing the issue (2) discussing past approaches/attempts to resolve the issue, (3) presenting ideas of policy changes to resolve the issues presented, (4) evaluate your policy goals and obstacles, and (5) generating discussion questions.
+You must ensure that the class is actively engaged with your presentation by providing open ended discussion questions following the presentation of your topic.
+Make sure to use media clips to keep your presentation interesting.
 As a group, you will create a power point to guide your presentation.
 Your discussion of the material should be thoughtful and analytical, and invite participation by all students.
-For grading, you will receive both individual and group grades.
 Further instructions and expectations will be discussed.